 Buettner believes this strong sense of purpose owned by older Okinawans possibly acts as a buffer against stress, which helps to reduce overall inflammation.
 In turn, this lowers your chances of suffering from Alzheimer’s disease, arthritis, and stroke.

 There continues to be a growing body of research to support the impact of purpose on mental and physical health.
-Dr. Robert Butler, the first director of the U.S. National Institute on Aging, estimated that the ability to define your life meaning adds to your life expectancy.
+Dr. Robert Butler, the former director of the U.S. National Institute on Aging, estimated that the ability to define your life’s meaning adds to your life expectancy.
 He discovered that individuals who expressed a clear goal in life, a reason to wake up and have an impact, were all sharper and lived longer than those who didn’t.

 But while a purposeful mindset is integral, so is a strong dedication to friends and family.
 Okinawans maintain a powerful social network, called a moai.
 This is a lifelong circle of friends that supports you well into old age.
 We’re living in such a connected, yet disconnected, world, where we spend most of our time staring at screens.
 Mental health is slipping through our fingers, and the number of suicides is increasing, not to mention the rate of disease.